 Acted implements these activities in accordance with the HAP certified Minimum Standards for Camp Management as well as Sphere Standards.

 Alongside the implementation of traditional activities in formal camps, Acted’s camp coordination and camp management strategy seeks to support people living in different displacement settings, such as makeshift camps, collective shelters or any other informal site, especially in urban areas (such as in Somalia, Yemen, Ukraine and Haiti).
 Today, more and more displaced people live in urban centers, where they face difficulties in accessing the assistance to which they are entitled.
 Due to the informal and spontaneous nature of these sites, shelters and services are not planned in advance, making coordination between humanitarian actors particularly difficult, and complicating the transmission of information and assistance to the most vulnerable.

 To address these challenges, Acted often works through mobile CCCM teams that identify areas with high numbers of displaced people and spontaneous sites potentially in need of intervention.
 Here, Acted provides a tailored package of assistance, based on needs identified at the site level, that works to initiate CCCM activities, stabilize the management of the sites, strengthen capacities, and sustainably handover responsibilities to the community themselves or another actor as appropriate, depending on the needs of the response.

 Towards local ownership and durable solutions

-We believe that local and national ownership of emergency preparedness and response is essential for effectiveness and sustainability.
-Our teams work to build the capacities of local organizations and authorities in camp coordination and camp management, in order to be able to smoothly hand-over camp management responsibilities to local actors, at an appropriate time.
+Because we believe that local and national ownership of emergency preparedness and response is essential to guarantee the effectiveness and sustainability of interventions, our teams work to strengthen the capacities of organizations and local authorities in CCCM and displacement management, with the aim of ensuring the transfer of camp management responsibilities to local actors in the best conditions at the right time.